pfsense/docs/source/backup/password-storage-security-policies.rst

 security.
-Since we cannot prompt the user for a password each time a PPP session is established or the DynDNS name needs to be updated, etc. any encryption we apply to the passwords can be reversed by anyone with access to the pfSense sources - i.e. everybody.
+Since we cannot prompt the user for a password each time a PPP session is established or the DynDNS name needs to be updated, etc. any encryption we apply to the passwords can be reversed by anyone with access to the pfSense® sources - i.e. everybody.
 Hashes like MD5 cannot be used where the plaintext password is needed at a later stage, unlike for the system password, which is only stored as a hash.